Data Exports: Funding

 transaction_funding_dateTimestamp: date and time when the account was funded.2024-03-07 18:08:32.765

-funding_typeString: the funding method the applicant has chosen:
+funding_typeString: the funding method the applicant chose:

-• CREDIT_CARD: credit card (Stripe);
+• CREDIT_CARD: credit card

-• CASH: cash;
+• CASH: cash

-provider_nameString: name of funding provider.stripe ; plaid
+provider_nameString: name of the funding provider that processed the transaction.stripe ; plaid

 payment_transaction_idString: identifier used by the provider for the transaction.0030dbe4-ead5-4543-afa1-61d24688b4ef